 This post covers some of the popular and helpful search tips.

 Name (or partial-name) and User Code Search

 You can also search by User Code here.
-For any Recipe or Ingredient (user-created or in ESHA database), you can enter a unique alpha-numeric code into the User Code field.
-Then, when you go to search for an item, you can search by that code.
+For any Recipe or Ingredient (user-created or in the ESHA database), you can enter a unique alpha-numeric User Code.
+Then, you can search for an item by its code.
 Enter the entire code and press Enter.
 The search results will return the one item with that User Code.

 Tip: Include USDA or Canada or a specific brand in your search to filter by source.
 Click on the column headings in the search results list to alphabetize or sort numerically.

 Use this option for wildcard searches.
 On their own, the F6 and Enter searches will only return exact User Code matches.
 However, if you use an asterisk (*) in the search, you will get all partial matches.

 Example: Searching for “ABC*” will retun ABCD, or ABC1 or ABC-00, etc.

 Enter the code (or partial code plus asterisk) and press F6 on your keyboard.

 Tip: Put your user code in the Recipe or Ingredient name.

 Some of our users have found it helpful to put the user code directly in the food item name.
 Examples: DH15-56 Orange Juice, DH15-57 Apple Juice.